umbraco-community/awesome-umbraco/README.md

 * [Translation Manager*](https://our.umbraco.com/packages/backoffice-extensions/translation-manager/) - lets you handle all of the steps of the translation process from within Umbraco.
 * [UI-O-Matic](https://our.umbraco.org/projects/developer-tools/ui-o-matic/) - Auto generate an integrated crud UI in Umbraco for a db table based on a petapoco poco.
 * [Umbraco Latch](https://our.umbraco.org/projects/backoffice-extensions/umbraco-latch/) - Protect different operations in the backoffice like login, create content, etc. using the Latch service.
+* [Umbraco Page Not Found Manager](https://our.umbraco.com/packages/backoffice-extensions/umbraco-page-not-found-manager/) - This allows editors to pick pages from their content tree to use as their 404 page.
 * [v7 Dialog Expander](https://our.umbraco.com/packages/backoffice-extensions/v7-dialog-expander/) - This package is a simple UI enhancement to the v7 right-side dialog flyouts to allow a content editor to make the dialog bigger or back to normal.
 It is helpful for Grid and Stacked Content property editors.

 ### Form Builders